prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

 Let's describe each of the above epochs:

-1. Epoch 1 is finalized.
+1. **Epoch 1**: All blocks are finalized.
-2. Epoch 2 is justified, but its first block is finalized.
+2. **Epoch 2**: All blocks are justified, but its first block is finalized.
 This block is Ethereum's most recently finalized checkpoint.
-3. Epoch 3 is justified, including the block in its first slot.
+3. **Epoch 3**: All blocks are justified, including the block in its first slot.
 This block could become the next checkpoint.
-4. Epoch 4 was just proposed.
-Its first block could also become the next checkpoint.
+4. **Epoch 4**: All blocks are proposed, none are justified.
+Its first block could become the next checkpoint.
-5. Epoch 5 is in progress.
+5. **Epoch 5**: In progress - blocks are being proposed, none are justified.
+Its first block could become the next checkpoint.

+TODO: explain that epochs aren't units of review - nodes process one block at a time without caring about epoch metadata, except whether or not the block is on an epoch boundary

 TODO: explain the conditions that must be met for a checkpoint to be a candidate, vs justified, vs finalized